 So we’re seeing Dems dominating the debate on social policies and everyone talking about “the great stagnation”, but nobody seriously talking about monopolies, big lobbies and re-thinking big business.
 If the argument keeps on being untouched, the next logical step could be a decline towards crony capitalism, against which we’ve already been warned by Rajan & Zingales.

 Micklethwait and Wooldridge gave an important warning too, on p.
 387:

 But in general the federal government should err on the side of caution on issues where reasonable people can disagree […] It should recognize that different communities have different views on both politics and morals […] And it should try, as far as possible, to allow those communities to make decisions for themselves, rather than forcing them to bow to Washington.
 Agreeing to disagree offers the country the best chance of avoiding an endless culture war in which each side uses the federal government to force its views on the other.

-This opinion reflects a correct understanding of the American political tradition and The Federalist Papers – one could say it’s a traditionally conservative opinion.
+This opinion reflects a correct understanding of the American political tradition and perfectly aligns with the philosophy we can find in The Federalist Papers – one could say it’s a traditionally ‘conservative’ (in the American sense) opinion.